 Understanding MBIA's Unusual Options Activity

-On Monday, shares of MBIA (NYSE:MBI) saw unusual options activity.
-After the option alert, the stock price moved up to $12.94.
+Shares of MBIA (NYSE:MBI) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved up to $13.18.

 - Sentiment: BULLISH